 Importance of Shankha

-Hindu socio-religious ethos deeply embeds its importance of Shank.
-Shankh symbolizes the cosmic space of which the attribute is sabda or sound.
+Hindu socio-religious ethos deeply embeds the importance of Shank.
+Shankh symbolizes the cosmic space of which the attribute is Sabda or sound.
 The resounding musical notes of sacred sankha rent the air when it is blown during the religious ceremonies, and thus the devotee’s emotions get expressed.
-In religious rituals, Shankh is used to announce the beginning of a prayer or arrival of a deity, and in some places, sacred water is collected and distributed in it.
+In religious rituals, Shankh is used to announce the beginning of a prayer or the arrival of a deity, and in some places, sacred water is collected and distributed in it.

 While performing Lakshmi Puja, the conch shell is filled with milk, and then it is poured over the idol.
 Water collected in Shankha is offered while worshipping the sun.